Can You Catch Coronavirus From Your Pet?

-As if there weren’t enough unknowns about coronavirus, or COVID 19, here’s another question to ponder: can pets catch and spread the virus?
+(CBS4) – As if there weren’t enough unknowns about coronavirus, or COVID-19, here’s another question to ponder: can pets catch and spread the virus?
 The next question then becomes: does it matter?

 At this point, experts don’t think so, but are hedging their bets, saying they just aren’t positive one way or the other.
 Could it be one positive case, or one of thousands of unknown cases?
 Their answer once again is ???????????